mbernahr/Docstring_generation/README.md

 ### What the Script Does

-1. Guides the user to provide a Python script to analyze.
+1. Provides a graphical user interface (GUI) for selecting a Python script to analyze.
-2. Extracts all functions from the input script.
+2. Extracts all functions from the selected script and displays them in a table, including their current docstring quality scores.
-3. Analyzes the quality of existing docstrings.
+3. Allows the user to:
+    - Select all functions.
+    - Focus on functions with low-quality scores for targeted improvements.
+    - Select specific functions manually for docstring generation.
-4. Generates new docstrings for missing or inadequate ones using the fine-tuned LLM.
+4. Generates new docstrings for missing or inadequate ones using the fine-tuned model.
-5. Outputs a new Python file with the updated docstrings.
+5. Updates the Python script with the generated docstrings and saves the modified file with a new name in the same directory.

-The updated file will be saved in the Results directory.
+The updated file is saved with the suffix `_updated.py`.

 ### Contributors